torallify/recipe-nutrition-rating-analysis/README.md

 We are primarily interest in minutes, tags, nutrition, and rating features.

 Since there is only one missing data point in the ratings column, imputation isn't necessary.
 However, for simplicity we will mean impute the single missing data.

 ## Framing a Prediction Problem

 We will train a model to predict recipe rating using the information of nutrition, preparation time, submitted tags, and # of steps from the datasets.

 This a regression problem due to the recipes' average ratings being continous between 0 and 5. (i.e. scores containing off integer values 4.33, 2.57, etc...)

-The evaluation metric used is MAE (Mean average error), this was chosen over other metrics due to its robustness to outliers and easy interpretation.
+The evaluation metric used is MAE (Mean Absolute Error), this was chosen over other metrics due to its robustness to outliers and easy interpretation.

 ## Baseline Model

-For a baseline model, we train a Linear Regression model that takes in quantitative and nominal features to predict the averave user rating.
+For a baseline model, we train a Linear Regression model that takes in quantitative and nominal features to predict the average user rating.

 The selected quantitative features are: